MoroccoJUG/Adopt-a-JSR/README.md

 In this document we're putting together a getting started guide that will help you  get up to speed quickly:

-  - List of adopted JSRs
+  - List of adopted JSRs.
-  - How to contribute
+  - How to contribute ?

 ## List of adopted JSRs
  - JSR-365 : CDI 2.0